Applications for the 2025 program are now closed. thanks to everyone who applied!

-In partnership with Intermission magazine, New Young Reviewers is led by Signy Lynch (Contemporary Theatre Review, Canadian Theatre Review, Intermission Magazine) and Stephanie Fung (Kingston Theatre Alliance, Canadian Theatre Review, Single Thread Theatre).
-The program will focus on introducing participants to the basics of theatre reviewing and help them develop responses to Toronto Fringe performances.
-It will also encourage participants to explore new, creative approaches to criticism that are emerging in the field, and to begin to define themselves as critics and reviewers.
+In partnership with Intermission Magazine, New Young Reviewers is led by Signy Lynch (Contemporary Theatre Review, Canadian Theatre Review, Intermission Magazine) and Stephanie Fung (Kingston Theatre Alliance, Canadian Theatre Review, Single Thread Theatre).
+The program focuses on introducing participants to the basics of theatre reviewing and helping them develop responses to Toronto Fringe Festival performances.
+It also encourages participants to explore new, creative approaches to criticism that are emerging in the field, and to begin to define themselves as critics and reviewers.

 -